 Responsibilities of LLP designated members

-All members of an LLP have the same rights and duties, but designated members are assigned additional legal responsibilities, in much the same way as a director or secretary assumes such responsibilities in a limited company.
+All members of an limited liability partnership have the same rights and duties, but designated members are assigned additional legal responsibilities, in much the same way as a director or secretary assumes such responsibilities in a limited company.
 These extra duties include:

-- Filing annual accounts and annual confirmation statements at Companies House by the statutory deadlines.
+- Filing accounts and Confirmation Statements at Companies House by the statutory deadlines

 Does an LLP require a registered office address?